 Coastal North Carolina offers a unique setting for a hands-on, aquatic adventure program.
-With water temps averaging in the low 80’s, campers will jump right into adventure.
+With water temps averaging in the low 80s, campers will jump right into the adventure.
 From the clear warm waters and sandy shores of Topsail Island, campers will build confidence as they experience a different aquatic activity each day.
-Our marine educators lead the exploration of local habitats including dunes, salt marshes and tidal pools.
-You’ll also enjoy kayaking, a surfing lesson, boogie boarding and more!
+Our marine educators lead the exploration of local habitats including dunes, salt marshes, and tidal pools.
+You’ll also enjoy kayaking, a surfing lesson, boogie boarding, and more!
 Other activities may include paddleboarding, snorkeling, and a boat tour.

 Campers receive expert instruction and care from our highly trained team.
-Prior to camp, our staff participate in a week of training, which includes life-guarding, marine science, surf coaching, ocean ecology, childhood development and behavior management.
+Prior to camp, our staff participates in a week of training, which includes lifeguarding, marine science, surf coaching, ocean ecology, childhood development, and behavior management.